jackyzha0/jackyzha0.github.io/content/thoughts/interviews and data recording.md

 - seed
 ---

-- What is data?
-Anything that is useful for understanding a particular design, user needs, and user behaviour.
-- What does it mean to collect user data?
-What techniques can be used, and how useful and reliable is the data that is collected?

 Five Key Issues
 1. Settings Goals.
 Goals will influence the nature of data gathering sessions, the data gathering techniques to be used, and the analysis to be performed.
 2. Identifying Participants.
 Those who fit the profile of types of people from whom data can be gathered are called the study population.
 Types of sampling are as follows: